 State of the market

-The research revealed that the majority of CSPs are highly committed to virtualising their networks, with 70 percent planning to virtualise some, if not all of their messaging platforms over the next four years.
-In terms of which messaging services were brought online when, SMS was a clear leader, with more than a quarter (27%) considering it a priority for migration to an NFV-based virtualised platform.
+The research revealed that the majority of CSPs are highly committed to virtualizing their networks, with 70 percent planning to virtualize some if not all of their messaging platforms over the next four years.
+In terms of which messaging services were brought online when, SMS was a clear leader, with more than a quarter (27%) considering it a priority for migration to an NFV-based virtualized platform.
 Spam and Fraud messaging control was next on the list at 22 percent, followed by IP messaging at 21 percent.

 Product interworking, orchestration, and migration complexity were identified as being some of the biggest barriers to NFV implementation.
 Orchestration appears to be particularly problematic, with over a half of the survey’s respondents (55%) conceding that, while they would like to employ a single Management and Orchestration (MANO) architectural framework, it would be difficult to achieve.

-Preferences within the industry are currently divided between whether VMware or OpenStack makes the best possible cloud orchestration framework for an NFV environment although, following some initial scepticism, OpenStack is beginning to gain real credibility in the marketplace as a carrier-grade framework.
-What is clear though, is that given the continued demand for VMware, the increased interest in OpenStack and, to a lesser extent, in Microsoft Azure, any solution needs to be agnostic in its support for different orchestration and virtualisation environments in order to maximise the commercial opportunities available to CSPs.
+Preferences within the industry are currently divided between whether VMware or OpenStack makes the best possible cloud orchestration framework for an NFV environment although, following some initial skepticism, OpenStack is beginning to gain real credibility in the marketplace as a carrier-grade framework.
+What is clear though, is that given the continued demand for VMware, the increased interest in OpenStack and, to a lesser extent, in Microsoft Azure, any solution needs to be agnostic in its support for different orchestration and virtualization environments in order to maximize the commercial opportunities available to CSPs.

-Cultural challenges and business case definitions were identified as the top business challenges an organisation can face regarding NFV implementation.
-When it comes to an organisation’s culture, the main challenge tends to stem from the inevitable power struggle over where the responsibility lies.
-Decisions will need to be made as whether the network team, the value added services team, or the IT department is responsible for the service implementation and delivery, and who is ultimately in charge of managing the budget, the platform, and the day to day maintenance.
+Cultural challenges and business case definitions were identified as the top business challenges an organization can face regarding NFV implementation.
+When it comes to an organization’s culture, the main challenge tends to stem from the inevitable power struggle over where the responsibility lies.
+Decisions will need to be made as to whether the network team, the value-added services team, or the IT department is responsible for the service implementation and delivery, and who is ultimately in charge of managing the budget, the platform, and the day to day maintenance.

 As CSPs continue to shift their focus toward bigger platforms that will, in the long run, deliver them the biggest operational and cost benefits, paying attention to NFV now will be to everyone’s advantage.